Skip to main content

 If you want to apply specific services to an incoterm, you will first need to create the service and then create your local charge with this service included.
 Once you’ve done this, it will be available to select when editing the incoterm.

 Select which services this incoterm should include by selecting the corresponding boxes.
-Then select whether this local charge should be always shown within the list of local charges when creating a quote, or whether it should be included in the total price of the quotation.
+Next, select whether this local charge should always be shown within the list of local charges when creating a quote or whether it should be included in the total price of the quotation.

-Find your quotation with the incoterm applied by going to the Air tab, then the sub-tab Quotations.
+Find your quotation with the Incoterm applied by expanding the side menu and selecting Quotes.

-Conditions like incoterms applied to quotations can be viewed in an excel report as Bigstats.
-In order to download this report, go to Tools, then the Statistics sub-tab, then select XLS Reports from the dropdown.
+Conditions like Incoterms applied to quotations can be viewed in an Excel report as Bigstats.
+To download this report, expand the side menu and select Business Intelligence.

 Once the report has been processed, you’ll be able to download it.
-To do this, click on the Excel symbol and it will automatically start to download.
+To do this, click on the Excel symbol, and it will automatically download.

-Open the Excel report once the download is complete and you’ll be able to see a number of different tabs.
-In order to see the tabs which concern the incoterms applied, click on Quotes.
+Open the Excel report once the download is complete, and you’ll see several different tabs.
+To see the tabs related to the applied incoterms, click on Quotes.

 Scroll to the right and you’ll see the incoterms column.